hapax/hapax.github.io/assets/benford.md

 #### Subestimates

-There are two unreasonably effective tricks for Fermi estimates: geometric means, and factorising into subestimates.
-We've already covered geometric means.
+Now we've dealt with geometric means, we can turn to subestimate.
-For Fermi estimates, if we take logarithms, subestimates become summands, which are a little simpler to reason about.
+For Fermi estimates, if we take logarithms, subestimates become summands, so we'll reason about those since they are simpler.
 If $Z = X + Y$ is a sum of independent random variables, the variance is additive, so that